astramieri/aws-cloud-practitioner/docs/database/dynamodb.md

 DynamoDB Global Tables feature make a DyanmoDB table accessibile with **low latency** in **multiple-regions**.

-A global table is truly global and users can read and write to the table in any specific region, there will just be replication between these two.
+A global table is truly global and users can read and write to the table in any specific region, there will just be **replication between these two**.

 So the fact that there is read/write access to any region of AWS on this global table, makes it an **active-active replication** because you can actively write to any region and it will actively be replicated into other regions.